loh-tar/filu/readme.txt

   sudo make install

 The database package is:
+  postgresql
-  postgresql       At least version 8.4 pgadmin3         Not required but useful if you like to edit some data where
+  pgadmin3        Not required but useful if you like to edit some data where is
-                   is not yet a tool at Filu to do the job.
+                  not yet a tool at Filu to do the job.
 Use it with care.

-After the install of postgres view your /etc/postgresql/.../pg_hba.conf file and search for:
-  # Database administrative login by Unix domain socket
-  #local   all             postgres                                peer

-Comment out these line (if present) by adding a hash # at the beginning

-  # "local" is for Unix domain socket connections only
-  local   all             all                                     trust
-  # IPv4 local connections:
-  host    all             all             127.0.0.1/32            trust
-  # IPv6 local connections:
-  host    all             all             ::1/128                 trust

-Make sure there is "trust" and not "md5 ident sameuser" or something else.

-Edit the file to be right and reload postgres: sudo /etc/init.d/postgresql reload

-NOTE: These changes looks not very nice but they are currently sadly needed
-      until someone send me a patch to do it right.
-So long you use Filu only on your local box should there not truly a security risk.

 NOTE: If you are a champ you write a patch to build a .deb package.